recurly/druuid/README.markdown

   <img src='doc/probability.png' alt='p(n)≈1-e^(-(n^2)/(2*2^23))' height='72' width='323'/>

-  At a rate of 10 IDs per millisecond, the probability a collision will occur within any given millisecond is 0.000596%.
-IDs generated in different milliseconds cannot collide.
+  IDs generated in different milliseconds cannot collide, but at a rate of 10 IDs per millisecond (10,000 IDs per second), the probability a collision will occur within any given millisecond approaches 0.000596%, which is about once every few minutes if that rate is constant.

 [3]: http://en.wikipedia.org/wiki/Birthday_problem